What Is Intelligence? The Faculty That Guides the Mind What Is Intelligence? The Faculty That Guides the Mind

 There is less confusion because the mind is no longer moving by itself.

-6. When Intelligence and Viveka Are Not Active
+6. When Intelligence Is Not Active

 • the mind dominates